Delicious & Affordable: 5 Must-Try Slow Cooker Meals

 Instructions

-• Use ½ a cup of the beef stock or water to deglaze the pan.
-Add it over the meatballs in the slow cooker.
+• Use about ½ cup of the stock or water to deglaze the pan, scraping up any browned bits, and pour this over the meatballs.

-• Cook on low for 5-6 hours or high for 2-3 hours, or until the pork is cooked.
+• Cook on low for 5–6 hours or high for 2–3 hours, until the meatballs are cooked through.

-• Cook the pasta according to the packet directions.
+• Cook the pasta according to packet instructions and drain.

-• Mix the corn flour and water together and add to thicken the sauce.
+• Mix corn flour with a little water and add gradually to thicken the sauce to your liking.

-• Add the cooked pasta and stir to combine all the ingredients.
+• Add the cooked pasta and gently stir to combine everything before serving.

 Servings: 5 people